Obama's going to go ahead and release more interrogation photos to prove what a rotten, mean bunch of SOBs the U.S. military and the CIA is.

 How the hell did you know this, thirdly?

-You knew it, you Rachel knew it.
+You knew it.

-Sixteen calories in a teaspoon of sugar.
+16 calories in a teaspoon of sugar.

 So how did sugar get a reputation for being fattening, causing diabetes, contributing to the obesity epidemic?

-In fact, a teaspoon of sugar on your morning cereal or grapefruit and another in your coffee, and a third teaspoon in your iced tea will add up to less than 50 calories.
+In fact, a teaspoon of sugar on your morning cereal or grapefruit and another in your coffee and a third teaspoon in your iced tea will add up to less than 50 calories.

 How can that be a hazard to your health?

-Sugar in donuts is not what's fattening.
+Sugar in doughnuts is not what's fattening.

 It's not where the calories come from.

-It's the fat, it's the grease.
+It's the grease.

 Donuts are fried.